atika27/Bank-Account/README.md

 ## Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvement, please open an issue or submit a pull request.

-## Credits
-This project is created by Kalutu Daniel.